Donetsk: Soviet Union

 At the start of World War II, the population of Stalino was 507,000.
 After the war, the population was 175,000.
 The invasion by Nazi Germany almost completely destroyed the city.
 It was occupied by German and Italian forces as part of the Reichskommissariat Ukraine between 16 October 1941 and 5 September 1943.
-It was mostly rebuilt on a large scale after the war.
+The Germans operated the Stalag 386, Stalag 387 and Stalag 397 prisoner-of-war camps, and the Dulag 162, Dulag 181, Dulag 151 and Dulag 182 transit prisoner-of-war camps in the city.
+The city was mostly rebuilt on a large scale after the war.